mitwelten/iot-dashboard-poc/Leaflet/README.md

 # Leaflet PoC
-Leaflet.js with SwissTopo tiles and KML data
+Leaflet.js with SwissTopo tiles and KML data.

 ## Tool
 * To create new KML content, use the geo.admin drawing tool, e.g.